 - Facilitating the sharing of resources, good practice and help with common challenges

 - Fostering a shared drive to improve the reach, quality and impact of teams

-We support parent-infant teams with information about how to use data, evidence and evidence-based practice to ensure high quality services.
-With the Parent-Infant Network, we are exploring the development of a set of quality indicators which existing and emerging teams could use to guide their quality-improvement work.
+We support parent-infant teams with information about how to better use data, evidence and evidence-based practice to ensure high quality services.
+We consult with the Parent-Infant Teams Network on workforce development and quality improvement work.